 2. SanDisk Ultra 32GB Dual Drive USB Type-C: Easy Portable Data Storage

 The latest MacBook Pro has no slot for an SD card.
-That's frustrating for people such as my wife who like to use a digital camera.
-I bought her a Wesimi SD Card Reader Adapter, which solves this problem with very little expense.
+That's frustrating for people like my wife who like to use a digital camera.
+I bought her an Anker SD Card Reader, which solved this problem with minimal expense.

-The only limitation that I should warn you about with this device is that it can only read one card at a time.
-That doesn't really impair my wife, but may put off others.
+The only limitation that I should warn you about with this device is that it can only read one SD card at a time (there's one slot for SD and a second for Micro SD).
+That doesn't really impair my wife, but it may put off others.

 4. Logitech MX Master Wireless Mouse: Comfortable and Versatile